tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 I don't know.

 But for whatever reason, I walked down the block to the Grab&Go that day.
-Cars were out front getting gas and some homeless guy was squatting next to the pebble walled trash can.
+Cars were out front getting gas and some guy was propped up next to the pebble walled trash can.
 The front doors used to be automatic when the place was first built.
 But that didn't last long.
 Not in this neighborhood.

 Which makes me think now, why did I choose that dump?
 Why didn't I go a few blocks over to where the nicer 7 stood?
-People there didn't smell like people here, they didn't smell like people like me.
-No, the people over there smelled nice and airy, they smelled like new money.

 And it wasn't as if I didn't have enough cash in my pocket to get what I wanted.
 Just a bag of chips and a soda.
 So I can't really say why I decided to do what I did.
 Maybe it was to answer that burning question that kept searing itself into the back of my brain every night as I lay in front of the glow of my tv.